emilydrakesmith/emily-personal-website-v2/README.md

 **First some non-technical stuff:**
 * This page is published under the [MIT License](#license) and all of its terms extend to use of my code and design.
-* If you fork my code I would like to be recognized prominenetly in the first section of your `README.md` file with a link to `martysmith.tech` or `www.martysmith.tech` depending on which I'm using.
+* If you fork my code I would like to be recognized prominenetly in the first section of your `README.md` file with a link to `emilysmith.tech`.
 This is under the principle of please don't be a jerk if reusing my work.

 **Config files:**
 * The `gatsby-ssr.js` and `gatsby-browser.js` files apply the `<Layout>` wrapper to every page on the website.